Edmonton Opera: Production history

+This history may be incomplete, but is based on a timetoast page hosted by the company.

 Education

 With the aid of technology, the company is able to share operatic resources across northern Alberta, including educational guides, programs and other resources.
 Field trips for students in Edmonton are arranged for the second dress rehearsal, when they can visit the Northern Alberta Jubilee, watch the performance, and often, chorus and cast members come out to the lobby to chat during intermissions.

 Between 1973 and 1984, Edmonton Opera on Tour brought opera to children in schools across Alberta, from bigger centres such as Grande Prairie to smaller communities such as Holden.
 Through this program, there were approximately 200 performances per year.

 Community

 The Edmonton Opera has partnered with many other arts organizations in Edmonton, including the Alberta Craft Council and the Shumka Ukrainian Dancers.
 The Edmonton Opera is also the largest employer of the Edmonton Symphony Orchestra.